open-contracting/data-registry/README.md

 #### Word choice

 - "collection" has a different meaning in the code than in Kingfisher Collect or Kingfisher Process.
 It should be "publication", used in the UI and documentation.
-- The "cbom" (central brain of mankind) management command should be "orchestrate".
-- "scrape" should be "collect".